 This Post in <50 Words: Mischelle McMillin, from Franciscan St. Francis Health, shares “do's and don'ts” for leaders going out to the “gemba” (the workplace).
 What is “the riddler” and why should you avoid being one in your efforts to create a culture of continuous improvement?

-Last spring, Mischelle McMillin spoke at our Kaizen Live! event at Franciscan St. Francis Health (learn more about the next one being held on May 24 and 25, 2017).
+Last spring, Mischelle McMillin spoke at our Kaizen Live! event at Franciscan St. Francis Health (learn more future site visits, which we try to do annually).

 She is their Director, Business Transformation, reporting to Joe Swartz within the Franciscan system.
 Mischelle spoke during the event about Gemba Walks and how they relate to Kaizen and Daily Improvement.

 Here is video of this portion of her talk (2016 event attendees have access to the full hour-long talk and Q&A):